-Description of first aid measures

-If this product comes in contact with the eyes: Wash out immediately with fresh running water.

-Eye Contact

-- Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids. - Seek medical attention without delay; if pain persists or recurs seek medical attention. - Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
+Description of first aid measur es Eye Contact If this product comes in contact with the eyes: Wash out immediately with fresh running water.
+Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
+Seek medical attention without delay; if pain persists or recurs seek medical attention.
+Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
+Skin Contact If skin contact occurs: Immediately remove all contaminated clothing, including footwear.
+Flush skin and hair with running water (and soap if available).
+Seek medical attention in event of irritation.

-Skin Contact

-If skin or hair contact occurs:

-- Immediately flush body and clothes with large amounts of water, using safety shower if available.
-Quickly remove all contaminated clothing, including footwear.

-Page 3 of 19 Issue Date: 10/05/2023 Chemwatch: 5601-51 Version No: 2.2 Print Date: 15/08/2024

-Wash skin and hair with running water.
-Continue flushing with water until advised to stop by the Poisons Information Centre.
-Transport to hospital, or doctor.
 Inhalation If fumes or combustion products are inhaled remove from contaminated area.
 Lay patient down.
 Keep warm and rested.
 Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
 Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
 Perform CPR if necessary.
+Transport to hospital, or doctor.

+Ingestion

-Transport to hospital, or doctor, without delay.
-Ingestion If swallowed do NOT induce vomiting.
-If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
-Observe the patient carefully.
-Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.
-Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.
-Seek medical advice.
-Avoid giving milk or oils.
-Avoid giving alcohol.
-If spontaneous vomiting appears imminent or occurs, hold patient's head down, lower than their hips to help avoid possible aspiration of vomitus.
+- · Avoid giving milk or oils.
+Avoid giving alcohol. - For advice, contact a Poisons Information Centre or a doctor at once. - Urgent hospital treatment is likely to be needed. - If swallowed do NOT induce vomiting - If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration. - Observe the patient carefully. - Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious. - Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink. - Transport to hospital or doctor without delay